IvanLudvig/IvanLudvig.github.io/_posts/2025-02-01-lake-colors.md

 On the other hand, sometimes geographical names are misleading.
 I used to live in a city near Moscow called Dolgoprudny (meaning "Long Pond").
 The city's name origin is not apparent upon visiting it and I think it's mildly misleading for a couple of reasons.
 First of all, the pond is located outside of the city bounds.
 Secondly, the dimensions of the "Long Pond" are 1100m x 150m, which is long, but not remarkably long.
 In fact, even if the pond was 100 times longer, it would still be unremarkable: there are tons of long bodies of water in the world, called rivers.
 The fact that it's a pond would've merely been a fun fact, like the fact that the Caspian Sea is actually a lake.

-Anyways, I decided to find out how accurate are lake names, regarding color.
-I determined the 10 most common lake names and their average colors for different countries.
+Anyways, I decided to find out how accurate lake names are regarding color.
+I determined the 10 most common lake names in different countries and analyzed their average colors.

 ## Collecting data
 > If data grew on trees, the world would be a forest